Differential Privacy as a Causal Property

 \end{view} This formulation differs from Dwork's formulation in four minor ways.
-First, for simplicity we restrict ourselves to only considering programs producing outputs over a finite domain, allowing us to use notationally simpler discrete probabilities.
+First, for simplicity, we restrict ourselves to only considering programs producing outputs over a finite domain, allowing us to use notationally simpler discrete probabilities.
 Second, we change some variable names.
-Third, we explicitly represent that the probabilities are over the randomization within the algorithm $\mc{A}$, which should be understood as physical probabilities, or \emph{frequencies}, not as epistemic, or Bayesian \emph{credences}.
-Fourth, we use the \emph{bounded} formulation of differential privacy, in which we presume a maximum number $n$ of individuals potentially providing data.
-In this formulation, it is important that one of the possible values for data points is null data point containing no information to represent an individual deciding to not participate.
+Third, we explicitly represent that the probabilities are over the randomization within the algorithm $\mc{A}$, which should be understood as physical probabilities, or \emph{frequencies}, not as epistemic probabilities, or Bayesian \emph{credences}.
+Fourth, we use the \emph{bounded} formulation of \DP{}, in which we presume a maximum number $n$ of individuals potentially providing data.
+In this formulation, it is important that one of the possible values for data points is the null data point containing no information to represent an individual deciding to not participate.

-Both Dwork's expression of and our re-expression of differential privacy make discussing the concerns about dependencies between data points raised by some authors difficult since it does not mention any distribution over data points.
-This omission is a reflection of the standard view that differential privacy does not depend upon that distribution.
+Both Dwork's expression of and our re-expression of \DP{} make discussing the concerns about dependencies between data points raised by some papers difficult since it does not mention any distribution over data points.
+This omission is a reflection of the standard view that \DP{} does not depend upon that distribution.
 However, to have a precise discussion of this issue, we should introduce notation for denoting the data points.
-We use Yang~et~al.'s expression of differential privacy as a starting point~\cite[p.~749]{yang15sigmod}: \begin{quote} \textit{Definition 4.} (Differential Privacy) A randomized mechanism $\mc{M}$ satisfies \textit{$ε$-differential privacy}, or $ε$-DP, if
+We use Yang~et~al.'s expression of \DP{} as a starting point~\cite[p.\,749]{yang15sigmod}: \begin{quote} \textit{Definition 4.} (Differential Privacy) A randomized mechanism $\mc{M}$ satisfies \textit{$ε$-differential privacy}, or $ε$-DP, if

-\end{quote} We rewrite this definition in our notation as follows: \begin{view}[Strong Adversary Differential Privacy] A randomized algorithm $\mc{A}$ is said to be \emph{$ε$-strong adversary differentially private} if for all population distributions $\mc{P}$, for all $i$, for all data points $d_1, \ldots, d_n$ in $\mc{D}^n$ and $d'_i$ in $\mc{D}$, and for all output values $o$, if
+\end{quote} We rewrite this definition in our notation as follows: \begin{view}[Strong Adversary Differential Privacy] A randomized algorithm $\mc{A}$ is \emph{$ε$-strong adversary differentially private} if for all population distributions $\mc{P}$, for all $i$, for all data points $d_1, \ldots, d_n$ in $\mc{D}^n$ and $d'_i$ in $\mc{D}$, and for all output values $o$, if

 then